okta/okta-mobile-kotlin/README.md

 > Notes:
 > - The SDK does not check which biometrics are enrolled on the user's device.
 Please check this using https://developer.android.com/reference/android/hardware/biometrics/BiometricManager#canAuthenticate(int) before setting the appropriate security level
 > - The SDK automatically deletes Token entries stored using invalidated biometric keys.
+> - Biometric Credentials should only be fetched using async APIs in `Credential` class.

 #### Setting Biometric security for new Credentials globally